People's Committee (postwar Korea): Committees in the South

-The Southern Occupation Zone was initially home to perhaps the largest and most significant of the PCs, the Committee for the Preparation of Korean Independence (Chosǒn kŏn'guk chunbi wiwǒnhoe, CPKI).
+The Southern Occupation Zone was initially home to perhaps the largest and most significant of the PCs, the Committee for the Preparation of Korean Independence (Chosŏn kŏn'guk chunbi wiwŏnhoe, CPKI).
 The CPKI was founded by Yŏ Unhyŏng and other nationalists in Seoul.
 This committee had aspirations of becoming an interim national government for Korea.
 It had, at its greatest reach, 145 peacekeeping forces (ch'iandae) spreading its influence throughout the country.
 These ch'iandae were not closely controlled by the center.
-They quickly prioritized local issues such as maintaining access to food and keeping order in they regions to which they were assigned.
+They quickly prioritized local issues such as maintaining access to food and keeping order in the regions to which they were assigned.
 They did not maintain control by the central CPKI authorities and were gradually integrated into the provincial PCs.
 The CPKI itself would cease to exist under pressure from the occupation authorities soon thereafter.

-The People's Committees south of the 38th Parallel in 1945 found themselves abutting the fiercely anticommunist American occupation forces and the nascent Southern System.
+The People's Committees south of the 38th Parallel in 1945 found themselves abutting the fiercely anti-communist American occupation forces and the nascent Southern System.
 The American Occupation was alarmed by the apparent red orientation of the PCs within their zone.
 Fears of communist control of the PCs and the standing policy of not recognizing pre-existing Korean governments led the occupation forces to ban the People's Committees and outlaw them throughout the American Occupation Zone.